tobi-be/BlenderEdmExporter/README.md

 As a first approach, the EDM panel offers material properties that are present in the existing EDM files.
 The settings are independent of the Blender materials and have no influence on the appearance in Blender.
 Also, the Blender internal material properties have no influence on the exported EDM model.
 First you have to select a general material type.
 The type names should be almost self-explanatory.
 The most commonly used material type should be Solid (def_material in  EDM files).
 I have not spent much time with the different types and their appearance.
 Therefore I would not write much here, just a short description of the application and wish every user a lot of fun while experimenting.
 Each material has a diffuse color map.
 The name of the texture to be used must be entered in the filename field.
 In general, textures are always entered without file names.
 If you want to use "texture.png" there must be "texture" there.
 Using Normalmaps and specular maps is optional.
 If you want to use _roughmet textures you have to enable a specular map.
 (See: https://forums.eagle.ru/showthread.php?t=193596 )

-There is a new experimental WIP feature of the transparent-self-illuminated material.
-You can add animated illumination values.
+There is a new experimental feature of the self-illuminated and diffuseshift animation.
+You can add animated illumination and diffuseshift values.
 You have to choose the animation argument in the EDM Panel.
-There you can keyframe the illumination value by pressing I when the mouse is over the field of the value.
+There you can keyframe the illumination or diffuseshift value by pressing I when the mouse is over the field of the value.
 The curves of the added keyframes won't appear at the action editor but when you choose dopesheet in the dropdownmenu of the dopesheet-viewer.
 You also don't have to create an action for that like you have to when you want to animate bones.

 RenderNode
 ----------